CardinalRPH/CardinalRPH/README.md

 I am a Back-End Engineer.

 Cardinal RPH or Cardinal Rage Phantom is my nickname in another world.
-But you can call me Reen (レーアン)
+But you can call me Rayhan or Reen (レーアン)

 ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=CardinalRPH&theme=codeSTACKr)